 This scholarship, which is not based on financial need, provides tuition and certain fees for dependents of persons who were Illinois residents at the time they entered active duty, and have been declared to be prisoners of war, missing in action, died as the result of a service connected disability, or disabled with a 100% disability as a result of a service connected cause as recognized by the U.S. Department of Veterans' Affairs or U.S. Department of Defense.
 The scholarship may be used at public colleges and universities in Illinois.

-It is administered by the Illinois Department of Veterans’ Affairs; contact Tracy Smith 217.
+While the online application is located within the Program Applications & Status Checks area of the ISAC Student Portal, the program is administered by the Illinois Department of Veterans’ Affairs; contact Tracy Kimmel 217.
 782.3564 for more information.

 Nursing Education Scholarship Program

 This program provides assistance to students who are pursuing a certificate in practical nursing, an associate degree in nursing, a hospital-based diploma in nursing, or a baccalaureate degree in nursing.
 Scholarships are awarded from one to four years to qualified students with the greatest financial need.

 Undergraduate recipients must begin full- or part-time employment as a licensed practical or registered nurse in Illinois within six months of graduating, and remain employed for a period equivalent to the educational time supported by the scholarship.
 Recipients pursuing a graduate degree in nursing, must teach as a nursing educator one year for each year of the scholarship funding received.
 Students who terminate studies or fail to become employed will be required to repay the full scholarship amount, plus 7% interest.

 The application cycle is from April 1st through May 31st prior to the beginning of the academic year for which the scholarship is being requested.
 This program is administered by the Illinois Department of Public Health.